MarcosLalo28/Mispronunciation-Detection-Module-Integrated-In-A-Chatbot/README.md

 Download the pre-trained model from https://www.mediafire.com/file/lv2s8ouedbjye3m/100epoch.pth/file and put it into the ```/exp/asr_train_asr_transformer_raw_bpe``` path.

-You can also use anothe ESPnet pre-trained model or train your own model.
+You can also use another ESPnet pre-trained model or train your own model.

 Run with: